sWombacher/CF_CG-Lib/README.md

-ChaosAndFractal_Lib
+CF_CG-Lib
 ===================
-This library is inteted to be used in 'Chaos und Fraktale', a lesson from 'Hochschule Darmstadt'.
+This library is inteted to be used in 'Chaos und Fraktale' and 'Computer Geometry', lessons from 'Hochschule Darmstadt'.
 If you want to use it in differnt way, you may do so under the terms of the MIT license.

 The best way to find ALL functions is by going to 'namespaces @ref cf' (Note: register 'classes' doesn't show 'namespace global' functions)